 Some notes about ingredients:

-- Cacao butter is the yummy stuff that comes right from the cacao beans.
-Use pure, food-grade cacao butter (Navitas Naturals, Artisana and Pacari are all good choices); avoid the cacao butter mixtures, as it probably has other ingredients besides cacao butter and might not set properly.
+- Cacao butter is the yummy fat that comes right from the cacao beans.
+Use pure, food-grade cacao butter (Navitas Naturals, Artisana, Terrasoul, and Pacari are all good choices); avoid the cacao butter mixtures, as it probably has other ingredients besides cacao butter and might not set properly.
 You can also use it to make homemade chocolate!